-Google Container Engine-powered mobile game hits 2 million downloads and counting
+Google Kubernetes Engine-powered mobile game hits 2 million downloads and counting

 Rayark chose to build VOEZ with containers because it wanted to make the game portable across clouds.
 In the gaming business, it's common for local game publishers to host a game on a separate infrastructure, for improved network latency and to satisfy regional go-to-market demands.
 Containers’ portable architecture plus Kubernetes will make it easy for Rayark to replicate VOEZ to companies who don't share its infrastructure.
 Containers also make more efficient use of underlying resources.
 Moreover, because containers’ underlying OS is already running, they can scale to handle burst demands much faster than virtual machines.

 Two weeks after launch, VOEZ had already reached 2 million downloads, but for Rayark CTO Alvin Chung, that success was anything but assured.
 After all, one study showed that 86% of users deleted or uninstalled apps due to performance issues.
 Leading up to the launch, Chung wondered whether going with Container Engine was the right choice, whether the backend infrastructure would scale, whether the container technology would behave as expected, and whether Google Cloud Platform would provide the after-sales service that matched its marketing and pre-sales talk.